abinit/abipy/docs/devel/coding_guide.rst

 * Are your changes python2.7 compatible?

-* Can you pass the automatic tests? (:file:`README-tests.rst` describes how to run the tests)
+* Can you pass the automatic tests?

-* Can you add a test to :file:`abipy/tests` to test your changes?
+* Can you add a test to test your changes?

 * if you have added new files or directories, or reorganized existing ones, are the new files included in the match patterns in :file:`MANIFEST.in`.